-If participants have mobility issues, you can simply ask the whole group to raise their hands if they agree or disagree with the following statement.
+If participants have issues with mobility, you can ask the participants to raise their hands if they agree or disagree with the following statement.

-People with psychosocial disabilities in some cases need to be given treatment against their wishes.
+People with psychosocial, intellectual or cognitive disabilities need, in some cases, to be given treatment against their wishes.

 Ask participants for their opinions on why they have chosen to agree or disagree with the above statement.
-Ideas can be written down on the flip chart and where possible the group should discuss their ideas directly with each other.
+Ideas can be written on the flipchart and, where possible, the participants should discuss their ideas directly with each other.